-Resource Adequacy Capacity Costs
+B. Resource Adequacy Capacity Costs

 The CPUC has implemented a resource adequacy (“RA”) requirement to ensure sufficient resources for the CAISO to operate the grid in a safe and reliable manner in real time.
 For several years, the CPUC has developed and refined the RA requirement for the large investor-owned utilities and certain electric service providers, but has postponed development of specific RA requirements for BVES and certain other small and multi-jurisdictional utilities.